-- Group that acts as a critical friend and offers feedback and suggestions for service improvement- but with not explicit power to make changes (they do mainly consultation, feedback and suggestions that are later passed on to management for final decision making). - Group that works in partnership with managers (or other decision makers) to actively propose solutions to improve a specific aspect of a service, as well as planning and delivering ideas, e.g. training for staff, new information guides, etc. (this would be coproduction).
+- Group that acts as a critical friend offering feedback and suggestions for service improvement to be passed on to management for final decision making. - Group that works in partnership with managers (or other decision makers) to actively propose solutions to improve a specific aspect of a service, as well as planning and delivering ideas e.g. training for staff, creating information guides etc. (this is co-production).